-- -Activities or Action Steps to Meet Objective Above: - Create and implement a program to ensure timely screening and assessment - Implement Collaborative Planning meetings to track screening, referrals and assessments for all children as necessary - -Data, Tools, or Methods for Tracking Progress Above: - PIR, ChildPlus reports, Collaborative Planning minutes, Referral for Observation (RFO) notes and tracking, Individualized Education Plans (IEPs), lesson plans, Health Action Plans
+support services intervention when when needs are necessary. identified.
+Activities of Action Steps to Meet t Objective Abo ve: • Continue to implement a program to ensure timely screening and assessment. • Implement Collaborative Planning meetings to track screening, referrals, and assessments for all children as necessary Data, Tools, or Methods for Tracking Progress Above: • PIR, ChildPlus reports, Collaborative Planning minutes, Referral for Obse ervation (RFO) notes a and tracking, In dividualized Ed lucation Plan s (IEPs), lesso on plans, Health Action n Plans Year Four Undates

-Catholic Charities continues to use the ChildPlus Data Base system to track health, mental health, disability, education, and family services provided to children and families during the program year.
-Teaching staff, the leadership team, and community partners meet throughout the program year to do collaborative planning for each Head Start classroom.
-This multidisciplinary team is composed of staff from all content areas: Disabilities, Mental Health, Education, and Family Services.
-These informative meetings provide a strong, consistent opportunity to review and discuss screening and assessment results for the children enrolled in the Head Start program and to develop strategies for continued learning opportunities.
-According to our current information, 92% of enrolled children were screened within the required 45/90 days.
-During the program year, 100% of the children received developmental screenings.
+Catholic Charities continues to use the ChildPlus Data Base to track health, mental health, disability, education, and family services provided to children and families during the program year.

+Teaching staff, the leadership team, and community partners meet throughout the program year to do collaborative planning for each Head Start Classroom.
+This multidisciplinary team is composed of staff from all content areas.
+These informative meetings provide a strong consistent opportunity to review and discuss screening and assessment results for the children enrolled in the Head Start program and to develop strategies for continued learning opportunities.